karanpratapsingh/HyperTrade/README.md

 - Connect to the application via port-forwarding using `make connect` command.

-_Note: Make sure `doctl` is authenticated, and we're using correct k8s cluster name._
+_Note: Make sure `doctl` is authenticated, and we're using the correct k8s cluster name._

 - Open `localhost:8080` to see the web interface.

 - Once done, use the `make disconnect` command to remove the kubectl context from your machine.

-_Note: It is recommended to use the telegram bot over user interface on non-secure systems._
+_Note: It is recommended to use the telegram bot over the user interface on non-secure systems._

 ## 👏 Contribute <a id="contribute" />

-Contributions are welcome as always, before submitting a new PR please make sure to open a new issue so community members can discuss.
+Contributions are welcome as always, before submitting a new PR please make sure to open a new issue so community members can discuss it.

-Additionally you might find existing open issues which can helps with improvements.
+Additionally, you might find existing open issues which can help with improvements.

-This project follows standard [code of conduct](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+This project follows a standard [code of conduct](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## 📄 License <a id="license" />